Caelyb/weather-app/README.md

 then use npm start to launch server

-I have left my own Api key here for easy of use
+I have left my own Api key here for easy of use of any prospective employers to demo, This would not be done so when working on a serious project